-- (1) A member of the Municipal Planning Tribunal appointed in terms of this Chapter is appointed for a term as contemplated in 37(1) of the Act. - (2) The office of a member becomes vacant if that member - - (a) is absent from two consecutive meetings of the Municipal Planning Tribunal without the leave of the chairperson of the Municipal Planning Tribunal; - (b) tenders his or her resignation in writing to the chairperson of the Municipal Planning Tribunal; - (c) is removed from the Municipal Planning Tribunal under subsection (3); or - (d) dies or becomes permanently incapacitated.

-- (3) The Council may remove a member of the Municipal Planning Tribunal if - - (a) sufficient reasons exist for his or her removal; - (b) a member contravenes the code of conduct contemplated in Schedule 4; - (c) a member becomes subject to a disqualification as contemplated in section 38(1) of the Act.
+- (1) A member of the Municipal Planning Tribunal appointed in terms of this Chapter is appointed for a term of five years, which is renewable once for a further period of five years. - (2) The office of a member becomes vacant if that member - - (a) is absent from two consecutive meetings of the Municipal Planning Tribunal without the leave of the chairperson of the Municipal Planning Tribunal; - (b) tenders his or her resignation in writing to the chairperson of the Municipal Planning Tribunal; - (c) is removed from the Municipal Planning Tribunal under subsection (3); or - (d) dies or becomes permanently incapacitated. - (3) The Council may remove a member of the Municipal Planning Tribunal if - - (a) sufficient reasons exist for his or her removal; - (b) a member contravenes the code of conduct contemplated in Schedule 4; - (c) a member becomes subject to a disqualification as contemplated in section 38(1) of the Act.